 For questions about elections and electoral law, please contact Daniel Hellmann at hellmann@iparl.de.

-What will happen after the early general election and what can we expect in the new election period in the party competition?
+What will happen after the early general election and which changes to the party system are to be expected?
 Danny Schindler spoke about these questions with the morning programme of SWR Kultur.

 The Bundestag elections on 23 February will be observed by an OSCE/ODIHR team of experts.
 In this context, discussions will also be held with experts from academia and civil society.
 Danny Schindler and Daniel Hellmann gave their assessments of the electoral reform, the scrutiny system and the general organisation of the election and discussed possible suggestions for improvement with the OSCE/ODIHR team of experts.